-Sr. No. On completing the course, the students will be able to: Sr. No. On completing the course, the students will be able to:
+Sr. No. On completing the course, Students will be able to

-CO1 Identify the anions present in the mixture.
-CO2 Identify the cations present in the mixture.
+CO1 identify the anions present in the mixture.
+CO2 identify the cations present in the mixture.
 CO3 Gain hands-on practice of handling different Chemicals in the lab CO4 Learn to prepare basic solution required to identify cations and anions in the mixture CO5 Learn about determination of boiling points of various compounds.